Wednesday, May 8, 2013

 Nothing is more shocking than when a mother purposely harms her own child.
 In the biblical story in 1 Kings where two mothers claim the same child, King Solomon proposed a simple solution: “Cut the living child in two and give half to one and half to the other.”
 Only the one with questionable motives would want to bring disastrous harm by agreeing: “Neither I nor you shall have him.
 Cut him in two!”
 Not only a teachable moment for the people of God in that generation, this story sheds light on difficult decisions for this generation.

 At this very moment there are those who propose to divide the Holy City in two.
 Jerusalem is a bustling metroplex that serves as a focal point for billions of religious people around the globe.
 It is the historic and contemporary capital of Israel, a tourist destination for millions of visitors and a place where over a million residents carry forth their daily lives.
 In other words, it is a city full of life.

 Like a precious child of this planet, Jerusalem must be protected, nurtured and helped, but never divided.
 While it is complicated to gather such diversity and conflict into one united city, it actually does work.
 The Old City is a microcosm of the modern metro area of Greater Jerusalem.
 There, crammed into ancient walls, people from significantly different religious persuasions and cultures find a way to live, be civil, do business, raise families, laugh, play, work…they do life… together.

 A house divided cannot stand, nor can a city.
 While blissful unity seems like an impossible dream, Jerusalem must remain united as one city forever.
 We cannot cut the baby in two.

-So again we arrive to the only real hope of success, pray for the peace of Jerusalem.
+So again we arrive to the only real hope of success, on this special day and every day that follows, pray for the peace of Jerusalem.